warsdd/web_project_1/README.md

 - Embedding content

 ## Plans for Refining Projecs
-- Implement any corrections
-- Include external websites in links
-- Add icon for tab
+- Use smooth scrolling for anchor links
 - Any additional link animations
-- Adding different fonts
-- Adding educational videos
+- Adding additional image animations
 - Checking the code for cross-compatibility and adding all the necessary vendor prefixes
 - Designing a form that allows users to submit a comment